-A common question we receive regards how to write a first novel.
-Whether you are writing your first novel or your fifth, writing a novel requires focus, planning, motivation and discipline.
+When you’re starting out, nobody shows you how to write a first novel.
+Writing a novel requires focus, planning, motivation and discipline.
 Here are 10 do’s and don’ts for writing your first book:

 When you write your first novel, do: